rduvoisin/rduvoisin.github.io-src/content/givemesomecredit.rst

 This open-source ML project is to predict serious delinquency of credit borrowers.

 One strategy is to build a master loop through scikit's library to learn the "best" model.
-For new learners, this angle some serious pedagogical drawbacks, but it is easily implemented.
+For new practitioners, **this angle has some serious pedagogical drawbacks**, but it is easily implemented.
 Here's the gist of the model selection loop to get you familiar with the objective here.
-I've called it the ``splitter`` function because it splits the training set into cross-validation sets with each iteration of the model.
+I've called it the ``splitter`` function because it splits the training set into cross-validation sets with each iteration of a model.

 .. code-include:: ../../cappml/pa3/rayidsplitter.py
     :lexer: python